 Tucked away in the old Pinbone site in Paddington, I Maccheroni is an unassuming entry when it comes to the best Italian restaurants in Sydney.
 The kitchen is certainly not looking for attention, but once you wander into this uniquely narrow and quaint building you better believe you’re in for some of the best homemade pasta in the area.

 The menu here changes regularly so it’s always worth popping in to see how the kitchen is putting their best Italian foot forward on any given day.
-Even if you’re just always going for the gnocchi of the day – which on numerous visits has been some of the gnocchi we have had from any of the best Italian restaurants in Sydney.
+Even if you’re just always going for the gnocchi of the day – which on previous visits has been some of the gnocchi I have had from any of the best Italian restaurants in Sydney.

 Address: 3 Jersey Rd, Woollahra